OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 But in the average case, few swaps will be saved this way and the "optimization" might actually slow down the program (but only slightly).

+For all of these sorting algorithms, the ``swap`` function call might be a key part of the cost since it is called so many times.
+A simple way to speed things up is to replace this function call with the code that the function would perform.
+Depending on the language, compiler, and operating system, one might expect to save between 5 and 10 percent of the total time by doing so.

+Another important consideration is the type of data object being used.
+For Processing and Java, we use a simple Integer wrapper object that supports the Comparable interface.
+This means that some dereferencing of the key value from an object is required, which is a typical expectation in a realistic application of a sorting function.
+However, if we were to sort a simple array of ``int`` values, the cost for all sorting algorithms will be less than half that shown.
+If we use a the more complicated ``KVPair`` objects, the costs will more than double over those shown in the table.